antjowie/Portfolio/content/project/runaway.md

 subtitle: "My first game, that was not suppposed to be a game"
 tags:
   - cpp
-  - sfml
+  - game
-  - game development
+  - personal project
 images:
   - /img/projects/runaway/Light-test-1.png
   - /img/projects/runaway/Ligth-example.png